 Abortion Pill at SHORE Centre

-SHORE Centre offers the abortion pill up to 9 weeks of pregnancy.
+SHORE Centre offers the abortion pill up to 9 weeks of pregnancy at locations in Kitchener and Guelph.
 Please review the information below and fill out the booking form to start the process.

 Book your appointment at SHORE Centre

 In Canada, the medication used to end a pregnancy is called Mifegymiso which is a combination of two medications, mifepristone and misoprostol.
 Both medications come packaged together and the boxes are colour coded and labeled.